Welcome to Inkbunny...

 The calculation comes on top of the TOTAL SUM drawing elements, like a general percentile modifier.

-100% - Minimally shaded (very simple shading, full-color).
+100% - Sloppy-Lines (very simple shading, full-color, no perfect strokes).
 Price stays at 200$.

-60% - Detailed sketch (unfinished but good effort).
+60% - Detailed-Sketch (unfinished but good effort, no shading).
 Price lowers to 120$.

-25% - Sloppy sketch (very basic and messy).
+25% - Sloppy-Sketch (very basic and messy).
 Price lowers to 50$.

-10% - Low-quality scribble (still works for kinkier fetishes but can look extremely stupid).
+10% - Low-Quality-Scribble (still works for kinkier fetishes but can look extremely stupid).
 Price lowers to 20$.

 --------------------------------------------------------------